 Look through these now and then use them to test yourself after doing the assignment:

 Dive right into learning HTML and CSS with freeCodeCamp’s interactive tutorials.
-Do the entire section labeled “Responsive Web Design Certification”.
-It’s long and, if you’re new, will take you at least a few days to get through, but it will give you a really solid foundation to build on moving forward.
-They have some projects at the end.
+Do the entire section labeled “Responsive Web Design Certification” only.
+It’s long and, if you’re new, might take you at least a few days to get through, but it will give you a really solid foundation to build on moving forward.
+They also have some projects at the end of this section.
 They’re good practice, but you can consider them optional.
-(A large part of their proposed ‘300 hours’ for completion comes from these projects.
-Thus, it probably won’t take you that long if you only do the exercises).
+(A large part of their proposed ‘300 hours’ for completion comes from these projects, so it probably won’t take you that long if you only do the exercises).

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.